Social Impacts

 But not everyone does.

-prevent water contamination and improve public health.
+preventing water contamination and improving public health.

 This is why I now focus on helping professionals in science, healthcare and public health to improve their meetings and working relationships.
-And I support other organizations that do the same.

 -- Barb Bickford